Londoners to be given priority for Battersea power station homes

 Foreign investors have bought about 70 percent of new-build homes across central London, according to Savills, helping to fuel a 10 percent rise in prices last year and stoking resentment among locals trying to get a foot on the property ladder.

-The Malaysian consortium, which includes developer SP Setia, Sime Darby and a subsidiary controlled by the Employees Provident Fund pension fund, bought the power station for 400 million pounds ($667 million), beating rival bidders from as far afield as Brazil, China and Kazakhstan. ($1=0.5999 British pounds)
+The Malaysian consortium, which includes developer SP Setia , Sime Darby and a subsidiary controlled by the Employees Provident Fund pension fund, bought the power station for 400 million pounds ($667 million), beating rival bidders from as far afield as Brazil, China and Kazakhstan.